An explanation of Mondrian's oeuvre by Michael Sciam

 An endless source of variety

 A secret and unreachable energy that generates us, our bodies, our emotions and our ideas.
-Ideas that, precisely because they change, are kept alive and current and therefore suitable to put us back in tune with the inscrutable “designs” of the objective entity that may be eternal and unchanging but, as far as we can see on this planet, is also above all an inexhaustible source of variety.
+Ideas that, precisely because they change, are kept alive and current and therefore suitable to put us back in tune with the inscrutable “designs” of the objective entity that may be eternal and unchanging but, as far as we can see on this planet, is also above all an inexhaustible source of changing variety.

 No flattening of diversity

 Today it is necessary to think complexity with the parameter of equivalence and no longer of symmetry or equality.
 In a universe that is believed to be symmetrical, the condition for an equivalence of two different things is their equality, i.e. the negation of diversity.
-Two different things will never be symmetrical or equal but they can acquire the same value, that is they can be equivalent.
+Two different things will never be symmetrical or equal but they can acquire the same value, that is to say, they can be equivalent.

 The space of Broadway Boogie Woogie is not symmetrical and yet each thing, although different in shape and/or color, is as valuable as the other.
 This is one of the secrets of neoplastic geometry that, in my opinion, will be of great help in the search for new possible social and spiritual models.